SimonDMurray/contribution-guide/README.md

 cellgeni/grnboost2-configuration (created repo, installed pipeline and fixed it to work internally on Sanger FARM, now offered as pipeline in our team)

-cellgeni/rnaseq (updated configuration of pipeline to see specific variables needed to allow pipeline to run as pipeline had broken)
+cellgeni/rnaseq (updated configuration of pipeline to see specific variables needed to allow pipeline to run as pipeline had broken) - **I am now an author on this pipeline**